Henry Smith (lynching victim)

 Henry Smith (1876 – February 1, 1893) was an African-American youth who was lynched in Paris, Texas.
 Smith allegedly confessed to murdering the three-year-old daughter of a law enforcement officer who had allegedly beaten him during an arrest.
 Smith fled, but was recaptured after a nationwide manhunt.
 He was then returned to Paris, where he was turned over to a mob and burned at the stake.
-His lynching was covered by The New York Times and attracted national publicity.
+Smith's lynching was covered by The New York Times and attracted national publicity.

 Background

 Henry Smith was a handyman in Paris, Texas.
-One day in early 1893, Smith was seen acting drunk and disorderly, and Deputy Henry Vance was sent to arrest him.
+One day in early 1893, he was seen acting drunk and disorderly, and Deputy Henry Vance was sent to arrest Smith.
 Smith resisted, and Vance "was forced to use his club" to subdue him.
 On Thursday, January 26, 1893, Henry Vance's three-year-old daughter disappeared from the front of the boarding house where her family lived.
-Witnesses said they saw Smith "picked up little Myrtle Vance ... and ... carry her through the central portion of the city.
+Witnesses said that they saw Smith "picked up little Myrtle Vance ... and ... carry her through the central portion of the city.
 En route through the city, several people asked him what he was doing with the child."
 One of the witnesses Smith spoke to was the mayor of Paris.
-Smith claimed he was taking her to her mother or the doctor.
+Smith claimed that he was taking her to her mother or the doctor.
 Smith returned home on Friday morning.
-His wife asked him about "that white child ."He replied: "I ain't seen no white child and don't have nothing to do with white folks."
+His wife asked him about "that white child".
+Smith replied: "I ain't seen no white child and don't have nothing to do with white folks."
 Smith left and was not seen again until he was captured in Arkansas.

 Search and discovery of Myrtle Vance's body

 About 2:00 p.m. on Friday, January 27, 1893, a search party formed at the courthouse and found the child's body covered by leaves in Gibson's pasture.
 When the girl was found dead on the side of a road, the townspeople were furious.
 Rumor spread that the victim had suffered severe injuries from rape and physical mutilation.
-However, an investigation by a journalist Ida B. Wells revealed it to be her opinion that the rape accusation was false:
+However, an investigation by journalist Ida B. Wells revealed it to be her opinion that the rape accusation was false:

-As a matter of fact, the child was not brutally assaulted as the world has been told, as an excuse for the awful barbarism of that day.
-Persons who saw the child after its death have stated, under the most solemn pledge to truth, that there was no evidence of such an assault as was published at that time; only a slight abrasion and discoloration were primarily noticeable about the neck.

-However, Doctors Chapman and Baldwin, who were the examiners of the three-year-old murdered child, stated that the child died from wounds it suffered from being "outraged," a word used in place of rape during the time and that the abrasions and wounds about the rest of her body were not significant.
+However, Doctors Chapman and Baldwin, who were the examiners of the three-year-old murdered child, stated that the child died from wounds she suffered from being "outraged", a word used in place of rape during the time and that the abrasions and wounds about the rest of her body were not significant.
 The child's bloody underclothes were found some feet away from the body.

-"Report of Physicians Who Examined the Body of the Child.